info-sig/hackaton_sgd_2030/README.md

     1. list the community tokens first by default and any ETH balances later
     2. adjust the design elements to the provider's brand
     3. implement any particular extra business logic the provider might need
+4. develop an open source database of smart contract templates for the tokens